Bridging Loans: What They Are & How To Get One

 • Development finance:

-If your plans involve building a commercial premises or an investment property (such as flats), you’d refinance onto developer finance.
+If your plans involve building commercial premises or an investment property (such as flats), you’d refinance onto developer finance.

 • A standard remortgage: